Depression And Black Holes: 11 Inspirational Stephen Hawking Quotes

 Are you looking for some inspiration?
 Perhaps you are lacking motivation at the moment and sometimes you look to others for encouragement?
 Who better to share some inspirational quotes than from the incredible Stephen Hawking.

 Stephen Hawking was an English cosmologist, author, theoretical physicist as well as the Director of Research at the University of Cambridge's Centre for Theoretical Cosmology.

 Stephen Hawking was known for his groundbreaking work with relativity and black holes.
 He also became the author of many science books, including the bestseller: ‘A Brief History of Time’, which sold over 10 million copies in 20 years.

-Not only was Stephen an intelligent and noble man, but he also fought a life-changing disease.
+Not only was Stephen an intelligent and nobleman, but he also fought a life-changing disease.
 At the age of 17, Stephen was diagnosed with Motor Neurone Disease, and the doctors gave him 2 and a half years to live.
-Despite this, Stephen married, had three children with Jane Wilde and graduated University with honors.
+Despite this, Stephen married and had three children with Jane Wilde then graduated from University with honors.

-At the age of 76, Stephen passed away after the long battle with the rare form of motor neurone disease.
-It’s safe to say that Stephen Hawking is an incredibly inspiring and motivating man.
+At the age of 76, Stephen passed away after a long battle with the rare form of motor neuron disease.
+It’s safe to say that Stephen Hawking was an incredibly inspiring and motivating man.